QSO J0305−3150: Description

 QSO J0305−3150 is a quasar with an absolute magnitude of M_{1450} = -25.96 ± 0.06, but it is found fainter than ULAS J1120+0641.
-Its estimated integrated line flux is 3.44 ± 0.15 Jy km s^{-1} making it the highest known amongst two other studied quasars, J0109−3047 and J2348−3054.
+Its estimated integrated line flux is 3.44 ± 0.15 Jy km s^{−1} making it the highest known amongst two other studied quasars, J0109−3047 and J2348−3054.
 When compared with another high redshift quasar SDSS J114816.64+525150.3, its emission line luminosity is found similar making the object amongst the brightest [C II] emitters.
 A Lyman-alpha emission nebula is seen surrounding the quasar, being displaced and redshifted, with an extension of 9 kiloparsecs.

-The host of QSO J0305−3150 is described as massive ultraluminous inflared galaxy with a luminosity of 4.0-7.5 x 10^{12} L_{ʘ} and a star formation of 1500 M_{ʘ} per year.
-In the center like most other galaxies, lies a supermassive black hole with an estimated mass of 1 x 10^{9} M_{ʘ}.
+The host of QSO J0305−3150 is described as massive ultraluminous inflared galaxy with a luminosity of 4.0-7.5 × 10^{12} L_{☉} and a star formation of 1500 M_{☉} per year.
+In the center like most other galaxies, lies a supermassive black hole with an estimated mass of 1 × 10^{9} M_{☉}.
 Evidence showed the black hole is accreting given the presence of complex interstellar gas located within 3 kiloparsecs with high velocity dispersion.
-A molecular gas reservoir has been found in the host galaxy with a measured stellar mass of less than 2.1 x 10^{10} M_{ʘ} and a mass surface density of (2.0 ± 0.9) x 10^{4} pc^{-2}.
+A molecular gas reservoir has been found in the host galaxy with a measured stellar mass of less than 2.1 × 10^{10} M_{☉} and a mass surface density of (2.0 ± 0.9) × 10^{4} pc^{−2}.

 Observations made by Atacama Large Millimeter Array in February 2025, has found the quasar is undergoing a merger with a nearby companion galaxy described as an Lyman-alpha emitter (LAE).
 When observed, it is found to display a compact dust continuum emission with most recovered within 1.6 kiloparsecs and a singly ionized carbon [C II] emission profile mainly made of a central Gaussian and an extended component.
 Results have also shown the emission is on large-scale with an aligned velocity gradient towards the galaxy, perturbed and misaligned with small-scale emission.
 As there is lack of [C II] emission in physical structures of 1 kiloparsec, it is not produced in dense photodissociation regions but inside low-density regions of both diffused H I gas and interstellar medium produced from tidal stripping during the merger process.

 A filamentary structure has been discovered surrounding QSO J0305−3150 by James Webb Space Telescope (JWST).
 Based on observations, the structure is found to have a galaxy overdensity, making the structure most overdense when found in the early universe.
 The environment where the quasar is residing is complex with a diverse population of galaxies, among them dusty forming and ultraviolet-bright galaxies.